kyma-project/kyma/docs/service-brokers/gcp-broker-service-classes/cloud-bigtable/docs/plans-details.md

 ## Binding parameters

 Binding grants the provided service account access to the Cloud Bigtable instance.
-Optionally, a new service account can be created with an access to the Cloud Bigtable instance.
+Optionally, you can create a new service account and add the access to the Cloud Bigtable instance.
 These are the binding parameters:

 | Parameter Name | Type | Description | Required | Default Value |
 |----------------|------|-------------|----------|---------------|